Technigo/project-todos/README.md

-Project 15, Create a todo app with React and Reux
+Project 15, Create a todo app with React and Redux

 Requirements